LalithaLavanya08/virtual_lab/README.md

 # Explanation
 Our project leverages cutting-edge technologies such as Azure OpenAI GPT, Streamlit, Py3Dmol, and RDKit to create an interactive web application.
 The core functionality includes:

-Feature 1: Virtual Research Assistant for answering complex drug discovery queries.
+**Feature 1**: Virtual Research Assistant for answering complex drug discovery queries.

-Feature 2: Nanobody Design Lab for simulating team discussions and generating detailed reports.
+**Feature 2**: Nanobody Design Lab for simulating team discussions and generating detailed reports.

-Feature 3: Result Analysis and Metrics for visualizing nanobody design metrics across multiple rounds.
+**Feature 3**: Result Analysis and Metrics for visualizing nanobody design metrics across multiple rounds.

-Feature 4: Experimental Data Correlation for analyzing computational predictions against experimental results.
+**Feature 4**: Experimental Data Correlation for analyzing computational predictions against experimental results.

-Feature 5: Molecule Structure Prediction for generating and analyzing 3D structures of proteins and nanobody molecules.
+**Feature 5**: Molecule Structure Prediction for generating and analyzing 3D structures of proteins and nanobody molecules.

 # Intent
 The primary intent of our project is to accelerate drug discovery and nanobody design by integrating AI-driven insights with experimental data.
 We aim to provide researchers with a comprehensive platform for analyzing, visualizing, and improving nanobody designs.

 ## 🌟 Why Choose Virtual Lab?
-Accelerated Drug Discovery: By integrating AI-driven insights with experimental data, this platform can significantly reduce the time required for drug discovery without human intervention.
+**Accelerated Drug Discovery**: By integrating AI-driven insights with experimental data, this platform can significantly reduce the time required for drug discovery without human intervention.

-Interactive Visualizations: Provides intuitive and interactive dashboards for analyzing nanobody designs and experimental results, enabling researchers to make data-driven decisions effortlessly.
+**Interactive Visualizations**: Provides intuitive and interactive dashboards for analyzing nanobody designs and experimental results, enabling researchers to make data-driven decisions effortlessly.

-Collaborative Research: Simulates team discussions and decision-making processes autonomously, ensuring better collaboration and alignment among virtual agents.
+**Collaborative Research**: Simulates team discussions and decision-making processes autonomously, ensuring better collaboration and alignment among virtual agents.

-Comprehensive Analysis: Combines computational predictions with experimental data for a holistic approach to nanobody design, eliminating the need for manual analysis.
+**Comprehensive Analysis**: Combines computational predictions with experimental data for a holistic approach to nanobody design, eliminating the need for manual analysis.

-Scalability: Designed to handle large datasets and complex workflows, making it suitable for academic, industrial, and pharmaceutical research environments.
+**Scalability**: Designed to handle large datasets and complex workflows, making it suitable for academic, industrial, and pharmaceutical research environments.

 # Use Case
 Assigned Industry Use Case: Pharmaceuticals and Biotechnology

 # Our solution is designed to be used by:
-Researchers: For analyzing nanobody designs and improving therapeutic efficacy.
+**Researchers**: For analyzing nanobody designs and improving therapeutic efficacy.

-Pharmaceutical Companies: For accelerating drug discovery workflows.
+**Pharmaceutical Companies**: For accelerating drug discovery workflows.

-Academics: For studying protein-nanobody interactions and designing experiments.
+**Academics**: For studying protein-nanobody interactions and designing experiments.

 It can be applied in scenarios such as:

-Scenario 1: Designing nanobodies for targeting disease-related proteins.
+**Scenario 1**: Designing nanobodies for targeting disease-related proteins.

-Scenario 2: Visualizing and analyzing experimental data for nanobody efficacy.
+**Scenario 2**: Visualizing and analyzing experimental data for nanobody efficacy.

-Scenario 3: Generating 3D molecular structures for drug discovery.
+**Scenario 3**: Generating 3D molecular structures for drug discovery.
 # Contributors
 This project was developed by a dedicated team of contributors:

-[Contributor 1 Name]: Lead Developer
+[Contributor 1 Name]:

-[Contributor 2 Name]: Data Scientist
+[Contributor 2 Name]:

-[Contributor 3 Name]: Molecular Biologist
+[Contributor 3 Name]:

-[Contributor 4 Name]: AI Specialist
+[Contributor 4 Name]:
 # Images
 **Screenshot 1: Research Assistant**
 ![image](https://github.com/user-attachments/assets/3e7c124d-29c5-4a57-8fb3-62bdaa1b31be)